Pre-Order HOSTL Book

 If you’re keeping this all local, why isn’t the printer in St. Louis?

 Self-publishing a book is an expensive process; in order to maximize the possibility of getting this book made and keep costs under what we can raise money for, we looked for the closest (and also best) printer we could find, who is also in alignment with the work we do.
 Versa Press is in East Peoria, Illinois (about 3 hours northeast of St. Louis) and will deliver a great product at a price within our budget.
 In a time when most books are printed overseas, we’re willing to consider Central Illinois as part of the region, and it’s the most distant part of our whole team!

 What if I want to donate something that’s not a reward level?

 We would love to talk to you about that.
 If you’re interested in further donations or being involved with getting this book made in any other ways, please contact Lindy Drew at firstname.lastname@example.org.

 How else can I help support the book project?

-Share the link with your network on social media; tell your friends and family about it over dinner this weekend; come to an event we’re promoting; or share the Humans of St. Louis page with your book club.
-We also have a volunteer sign up on www.humansofstl.org if you’d like to help once the book is ready to deliver to local retailers.
+Share the link to this page with your network on social media, tell your friends and family about HOSTL’s storytelling, attend an event we’re hosting; or share the Humans of St. Louis pages.
+You can also invite HOSTL to give a speaking presentation to your school or business, donate to the project to appear in the acknowledgments section of the book, or purchase prints to display HOSTL stories as an exhibition on some empty walls around town.
+We also have a volunteer sign up if you’d like to help once the book is ready to deliver to local retailers.